vmoreno02/startup/README.md

 I see just how useful promises and async/await can be in a practical application, and think I finally get how to use Javascript in tandem with HTML to make a functioning website.

+// startup javascript

+Whew, this was a doozy of an assignment.
+I think I've finally got the hang of event listeners and using the DOM.
+It took me a while to figure out that I can use the same ID in different files.
+I ended up using local storage more than I thought I would, but that will probably change once we start using external databases.
+The trickiest part was using local storage to remember which favorite checkboxes were checked and displaying them as such.

 ----------------NOTES----------------